 A STA shall not transmit a Control frame with the TXVECTOR parameter GI_LENGTH set to a value that is not equal to NormalGI.
 A STA shall not transmit a Control frame with the TXVECTOR parameter EDMG_MODULATION set to EDMG_OFDM_MODE.
 A STA shall not transmit a Control frame with the TXVECTOR parameter NUM_STS set to a value greater than one.
-A STA shall not transmit a Control frame with the TXVECTOR parameter NUM_USERS is set to a value greater than one.
-A STA shall not transmit a Control frame with the TXVECTOR parameter LDPC_CW_TYPE set LONG.
+A STA shall not transmit a Control frame with the TXVECTOR parameter NUM_USERS set to a value greater than one.
+A STA shall not transmit a Control frame with the TXVECTOR parameter LDPC_CW_TYPE set to LONG.

-A STA shall not transmit a Control frame with the TXVECTOR parameter NUC_MOD is set to NUCApplied.
+A STA shall not transmit a Control frame with the TXVECTOR parameter NUC_MOD set to NUCApplied.

 Add new section

+10.7.7.8 Channel Width selection for individually addressed Data and Management frames transmitted by EDMG STAs A TXOP holder that transmits a PPDU during a TXOP that was established using the bandwidth negotiation procedure specified in 10.3.2.14 and 10.3.2.7 shall set the TXVECTOR parameter CH_BANDWIDTH parameter according to the following rules:

+CH_BANDWIDTH shall be set to channels that were indicated as used in the RXVECTOR parameter CH_BANDWIDTH SIGNALING of the TXOP responder’s CTS frame.

+CH_BANDWIDTH may indicate subset of the channels that were indicated as used in the previous PPDU that was sent in same TXOP, only if the transmitted PPDU is an EDMG PPDU.

+CH_BANDWIDTH shall not indicate channels that were not used by all previous PPDUs sent in same TXOP.

+A TXOP responder that transmits a PPDU as a result of reverse direction grant shall set the TXVECTOR parameter CH_BANDWIDTH of the PPDU to the same value of the received EDMG PPDU addressed to the TXOP responder and that granted the reverse direction.

 10.7.9 Modulation classes Change table 10-6 as follows